zac-heisey/bodywise-v2/_drafts/7-physical-therapy-exercises-for-knee-injuries.md

 ## Cautious Approach

 The muscles in your leg will steadily get stronger, but that isn't the focus.
 Regaining confidence and stability in your knee is the main objective with these exercises.
 When you're cleared by a medical professional, you can start adding more strenuous exercises to your regimen.

 Know the difference between being sore and being in pain.
 Soreness is a natural part of exercise recovery, but if there is sharp or persistent pain, then seek medical attention.

 ## Start the Road to Recovery

-Knee pain and injury can often rob us of joys in life.
+Knee pain and injury can often rob us of the joys in life.
 Recovering from treatment and surgery is a long road.
 Start these physical therapy exercises for knee injuries.
 You should [contact us](https://bodywisept.com/contact-us/) for medical guidance with your road to recovery.

-You'll be back to dancing and pain-free walks in no time.
+You'll be back to dancing and pain-free walks in no time!